gonznic/apartment-manager/README.md

 * Security Deposits
 * Screening Tenants

-Apartment Manager can also be expanded into a broader Property Management System (PMS), allowing an operator to manage different types of properties (commercial, hotel, industrial, etc.).
+This tool can also be expanded into a broader Property Management System (PMS), allowing an operator to manage different types of properties (commercial, hotel, industrial, etc.).

 ## License